danielwestermann/ThePostgreSQLGame/Readme.md

 - Create a materialized view which join both tables
 - Create a count of the distinct values of the text column of the materialized view and sum them up
 - The password is the square root of that sum as reported by PostgreSQL without any casts
+Hint: You need to to the last two steps in one statement to get the correct password.

 ### Level 17 -> Level 18

+The password for the user postgres17 can be retrived as follows:
+- Install the pg_buffercache extension
+- The password is the "Description" of that extension

+### Level 18 -> Level 19

+The password for the user postgres18 can be retived as follows:
+- Get the number of buffers reported in pg_buffercache
+- Convert this value into megabyte and compare the value with the parameter shared_buffers
+- The password is the difference between those 2 multiplied by 1024

+### Level 19 -> Level 20

+The password for the user postgres19 can be retived as follows:
+- Create a new database with the postgres18
+- Load this database with pgbanch and scale factor of 10
+- Run a standard pgbench benchmark for 10 seconds
+- The password is the "transaction type" reported by pgbench

+### Level 20 -> Level 21

+The password for the user postgres20 can be retived as follows: